malakzaidi/Tps_POO_SDIA1/src/Tp3/README.md

 ## TP3:Handling Exceptions

+This collection of exercises is designed to get familiar with exceptions in Java , it contains 3 exercices:

 ![image_alt](https://github.com/malakzaidi/Tps_POO_SDIA1/blob/main/src/Tp3/screenshots/image_2024-11-04_104658881.png)

-This collection of exercises is designed to get familiar with exceptions in Java , it contains 3 exercices

 ## Overview
 This project (TP3) is dedicated to understanding and implementing exception handling in Java.
 Exception handling is a crucial concept in programming that allows developers to manage errors gracefully, making applications more robust and reliable.
 In this TP, you will explore various scenarios where custom exceptions are used, how to throw exceptions under specific conditions, and how to catch and handle them effectively.